fnikitathomas/bookstore/README.md

 ## Available Scripts

-In order to run the application you must first start the REST Api server which is found the project directory, navigate to the `server` folder and run the following in a terminal:
+In order to run the application you must first start the REST Api server which gives both live and cached search results and can be found in the project directory.
+Navigate to the `server` folder and run the following in a terminal:

 ### `yarn install`
 ### `yarn start`